bhaskar2khaneja/Delta4Alexa/README.md

 # Delta4Alexa
-Delta4Alexa is an Alexa-powered personal assistant for finding Delta flights and checking flight statuses as well as the most recent TSA wait times so you can plan your trip accordingly.
+Delta4Alexa is an Alexa-powered personal assistant for the Amazon Echo for finding Delta flights and checking flight statuses & the most recent TSA wait times.

+Built using the Alexa Skills Kit, AWS Lambda and Delta's API.
+For more information, visit: http://devpost.com/software/delta4alexa